ir-regular/itinerant/README.md

 (this is where you actually do something to the node):

 - `adhoc`
-    1. check if the callback can operate on the node
+    1. execute `isApplicable` callback on the node to check if the `action` callback can operate on it as well
-        1. if yes, execute the callback on the node
+        1. if yes, execute the `action` callback on the node
         2. if no, apply the fallback expression to the node
     2. return the result of either callback or fallback expression, as appropriate